finos/datahelix/.github/CONTRIBUTING.md

 liberally to assist in readability.
   * [Code fences](https://help.github.com/articles/creating-and-highlighting-code-blocks/) for exception stack traces and log entries, for example, massively improve readability.

+## Coding Style

+Regarding coding style we favor a minimalistic and pragmatic approach.
+We adopt, respectively for Java and Scale, only a minimal subset from Google Java and Scala coding style guides.
+The subsets can be expanded or modified if there are strong opinions from the community.

+### Java Coding Style

+We adopt only these four rules from the Google Java Coding Style: [https://google.github.io/styleguide/javaguide.html](https://google.github.io/styleguide/javaguide.html)

+(Here the rule numbers are from the Google Java Coding Style as of September 2018)

+* Rule 2.2 Files are encoded in UTF-8
+* Rule 2.3.1 Use ASCII hard space (0x20) not tab for indentation
+* (Modifed from Rule 4.2) Block indentation: 4 spaces
+* Rule 4.4 Column limit: 100

+### Scala Coding Style

+We adopt only one rule from the Scala Style Guide: [https://docs.scala-lang.org/style/](https://docs.scala-lang.org/style/).
+We also add two more rules to make our Java and Scala styles consistent.

+* Files are encoded in UTF-8 (Note 1)
+* Each level of indentation is 2 spaces.
+Tabs are not used
+* Column limit: 100 (Note 1)

+Note 1: This rule was not mentioned in the Scala style guide, but we add it anyway to make our styles for Java and Scala consistent.

 # Contributing Pull Requests (Code & Docs)
 To make review of PRs easier, please: